The many uses for sour raw milk at home which, unlike pasteurized milk, does not go putrid, but naturally ferments into

-One of the most frequent questions I get from readers is what to do with raw milk that has soured.
+One of the most frequent questions I get from readers is what to do with naturally soured raw milk, also called clabbered milk.

 Sour raw milk is quite unlike pasteurized milk that has gone past its “use by” date.
 Pasteurized milk goes putrid and must be thrown out at that point, but raw milk is still a highly useful item in the kitchen.

 The difference is that pasteurized milk is quite literally a dead food.
 In other words, there are no enzymes or probiotics present.
 So, when store milk goes bad, it becomes a huge foodborne illness risk to consume it and it must be discarded.

 Raw milk, on the other hand, is loaded with enzymes and probiotics.
 When raw milk starts to sour, it simply means that beneficial bacteria called probiotics have started to use up the lactose (milk sugar) which causes the milk to no longer taste as sweet.